JohnSchwitz/Gravitational-Wave-Inference/README.md

 3) **Markov Chain Monte Carlo** to determine parameters

 I am examining **wavelets** as an improvement on the FFTs (Fast Fourier Transforms) in **Spectral Analysis**

-Notebook to be added at end of May